 There are plenty of tools out there to help remove pre-installed software or crapware, but Ninite performs the second part of the job.
 Simply select the programs you want from the list on Ninite’s website, download your custom install and run the software.

 The software takes care of the rest, automatically downloading and installing the requested programs.
 There is no need to agree to terms and conditions or click next after each install, so you can focus on something else while Ninite installs all your desired software uninterrupted.

 2. PC Decrapifier

 When taking a shiny new system out of its box, we all know that it’s not quite as quick as it should or could be.
-This is in large part thanks to the large amount of bloatware, crapware and trialware that manufacturers typically load new computer with.
+This is in large part thanks to the large amount of bloatware, crapware, and trialware that manufacturers typically load the new computers with.

 PC Decrapifier makes removing this unnecessary and unwanted software quick and easy by automatically finding and identifying relevant software for deletion.
 As a safety measure, the program suggests items for removal which you must approve, ensuring that useful files are not accidentally deleted.

 3. SISCIN Preview